kaby76/swigged.llvm/README.md

 with dead and/or dubious sub-projects.

-The build scripts in this project were derived mostly by trial and error, especially for Windows and Android, from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).
+The build scripts in this project were derived mostly by trial and error, especially for Windows, from the documentation in LLVM (http://llvm.org/docs/CMake.html ) and Android cmake (https://developer.android.com/ndk/guides/cmake.html ).